kinnara-digital-studio/kecak-workflow/docs/developmentBuildingApps.md

 #### Deadline and SLA limits

 If supervisor do not make an agreement in one day, a tool send a notification.
-If Finance do not  make an agreement in one day, appoval will move to manager
+If finance do not  make an agreement in one day, appoval will move to manager

-We have to set a time limit for supervisor and Finance activity.
+We have to set a time limit for supervisor and finance activity.

 More detailed explaination.
 [SLA Limits and Deadline](buildingApplication_deadline.md)